ME agenda

 Charles Shepherd, UK”

-One of the responses from Dr Enlander to a request for clarification has been published via Co-Cure mailing list (13.05.09):
+One of the informal responses from Dr Enlander to a request for clarification has been published via Co-Cure mailing list (13.05.09):

 “The Journal FATIGUE is not ONLY pointed to ME, CFS, CFIDS but to Post Viral Fatigue, Post Polio Fatigue, Lyme’s Disease, Multiple Sclerosis, Erlichia, Babessiosis, rickettsial disease and other illnesses where fatigue is present.